University Summer Grant Program Guidelines

 5. Proposal Submission

-All applications must be submitted electronically through the WizeHive web portal.
 If you are new to this application process, please sign up by entering your email address and password (your Villanova email address or any other email address – your choice).
 You will then be taken to the application form.
 If you have already created an application, please log in to review/edit your application or to fill in other requested information.
 Please note that all automatically generated email communications will be sent to the email address that you choose to use when you initially sign up.
 Please note, proposals that do not adhere to guidelines (including page limits) will be returned without review.

 6. Proposal Evaluation and Review Criteria